 Step 2: Compress file with 7-Zip using Ubuntu command line.

-To use the 7Zip on Ubuntu to compress some file or folder we can use both command line interface and graphical user interface.
+To use the 7Zip on Ubuntu to compress some files or folders we can use both the command-line interface and graphical user interface.
 First I let you know how to use the command line.

 For example, I have a folder called eclipse-installer in my Downloads directory.
 So, I switched to that directory using the CD Downloads command.

-So under the Downloads directory, I run the command ls -la which can show all available files and folder available under any directory.
+So under the Downloads directory, I run the command ls -la which can show all available files and folders available under any directory.
 You can see that in the below-given screenshot.

-Now, I got the folder which I want to compress.
+Now, I got the folder that I want to compress.
 So, the command which we use to archive or compress folder is:

 7z a folder name.7z folder name